Marione-Tainara/Marione-Tainara/README.md

 <img align="right" alt="Marizinha1" height="100" width="100" style="border-radius: 60px"  src="./img/marione.png">

 - 🎯 I was a technology analyst trainee at Solfacil.
 I worked in the quality area with focus on manual and automated (with Cypress) tests
-- 📚 I’m currently learning Next.JS, Sass and Styled-component.
+- 📚 I’m currently learning Next.JS, Sass and Styled-components.
 - 🤓 I’m interested to learn Back-end e tests.
-- 🇺🇸 🇫🇷 I’m learning English and would like to learn French.
+- 🇺🇸 🇫🇷 I’m learning English.

 ###  📫 How to reach me: